 There is an archaeological museum in this building now.
 Showcasing terracotta excavations from late Harappa period, including the Grey Pottery that is usually associated with the Mahabharata period.
 Most of these have been excavated from Mandoli and Bhorgarh.
 Both these sites lie on the outskirts of current day Delhi.

 Now, what makes this building different is the superimposition of British architecture on top of Mughal one.
 The original library was obviously completely Mughal, but the British added their trademark columns to add a verandah around the building.
 They also built arched pavilions at the backside basement of the building around the original pavilion.
 One look and you notice the difference in architectural style of the two pavilions.
 All this makes this building very Mughal in interiors and absolutely British in exteriors.

-The books of this library were lost during 1857 revolution war.
+The books of this library were lost during the 1857 revolution war.
 How I wish someone has preserved the books.
-Here a lady from the archeology department very gracefully explained us the various artifacts and their periods.
+Here a lady from the archeology department very gracefully explained to us the various artifacts and their periods.
 Also guided us towards the back of the library to see the arched pavilions which otherwise we would have missed.